AssemblyScript/assemblyscript/README.md

 ### How it's built

-ToilScript is the latest AssemblyScript `main` (Binaryen `129.0.0-nightly`, BigInt-based i64) with the closure and exception-handling work — originally from the [btc-vision](https://github.com/btc-vision/assemblyscript) fork — merged on top.
+ToilScript is the latest ToilScript `main` (Binaryen `129.0.0-nightly`, BigInt-based i64) with the closure and exception-handling work — originally from the [btc-vision](https://github.com/btc-vision/toilscript) fork — merged on top.
 The compiler's config file defaults to `toilconfig.json` (instead of `asconfig.json`).

 ---